fulyagokalp/lmmpar/cran-comments.md

 ## 2017-8-2

 Changed the numbers around to execute the example and in testing!
 Thank you for the suggestion.

-(Initial errors were caused when using 4 cores.
-It does work with 2 cores!)
+Due to win-builder failures, only one core could be used.
+The function is still executed though!

 - Fulya